bartongroup/RATS/README.md

 ## How to use RATs

+### Documentation

-The package comes with full documentation.
-The vignettes are available locally by calling `browseVignettes("rats")` after the package is installed.
+The package comes with full documentation: The vignettes are available locally by calling `browseVignettes("rats")` after the package is installed.
 We recommend studying the vignettes before using RATs.